camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 Why dynamic allocation?
 - MR uses short-lived containers for each task
-- Spark reuses long-running containers for speed (This may cause underutilization)
+- Spark reuses long-running containers for speed (This may cause under-utilization)

 Dynamic allocation requires tuning (Shuffle results should be stored in an external service)
 ```